petebacondarwin/github-pr-helper/README.md

 (no unicorns were harmed to make this extension)

 Features include:
-- Labels on PR list pages
+- Display labels on PR list pages
+- Display labels on PR detail pages
-- Labels on PR detail pages
+- Manage PR labels on PR detail pages
+- Milestones shown on PR list pages

 ## Install
 For the time being, the extension is not available in the Chrome store, so instead install it